Kabbalah: Methods of Calling Upon Authority

-The entire frame and character of composition in early Kabbalah, prior to the late-phase in Safed, appeals to an argument of authority grounded in the antiquity of authority, by speaking in ancient voices and mimicking ancient texts from a contemporary present in the high and late Middle Ages.As a result the foundational works in the main phase of Kabbalah as a literature, from Bahir to the Zohar, pseudepigraphically claim, or are ascribed, ancient authorship.
-For example, Sefer Raziel HaMalach, an astro-magical text partly based on a magical manual of late antiquity, Sefer ha-Razim, was, according to the Kabbalists, transmitted by the angel Raziel to Adam after he was evicted from Eden.
-Another famous work, the early Sefer Yetzirah, is dated back to the patriarch Abraham.
-Most (in fact, to our knowledge, all) of the earliest extant versions of the Sefer Yetzirah do not internally claim authorship by Abraham, but this attribution grows up as a tradition or rumor following the text.
-This tendency toward pseudepigraphy has its roots in apocalyptic literature, which claims that esoteric knowledge such as magic, divination and astrology was transmitted to humans in the mythic past by the two angels, Aza and Azaz'el (in other places, Azaz'el and Uzaz'el) who fell from heaven (see Genesis 6:4).
-This tendency relates to a phase so early that it can scarcely be called Kabbalah, according to the trend in historiography, but relates to the twin traditions referred to as the way of the chariot and the account of creation.
-The book of Enoch (in which conversations between angels and sn antediluvian patriarch are recorded), for example, may be almost as old as our extant version of the Book of Daniel if ascriptions of the Aramaic Fragment of Enoch are found to be reliable.
+The entire frame and character of composition in early Kabbalah, prior to the later Lurianic Kabbalah of Safed, appeals to an argument of authority grounded in the antiquity of authority, by speaking in ancient voices and mimicking ancient texts from a contemporary present in the high and late Middle Ages.
+As a result, the foundational works in the foundational phase of Kabbalah as a literature, from the Bahir to the Zohar, pseudohistorically claim (or are ascribed) ancient authorship.
+Supposedly ancient mystical works include, for example, Sefer Raziel HaMalakh (סֵפֶר רָזִיאֵל הַמַּלְאָךְ), an astro-magical text partly based on a magical manual of late antiquity, and Sefer HaRazim (סֵפֶר הָרָזִים), which was—according to the early Kabbalists—transmitted by the angel Raziel (רָזִיאֵל) to Adam after he was evicted from Eden.
+Another famous work, the early Sefer Yetzirah, is pseudohistorically dated back to the era of the biblical patriarch Abraham.
+Most of the earliest extant manuscripts of the Sefer Yetzirah do not internally claim authorship by Abraham, but this attribution grows up as a tradition or rumor following the text.
+This tendency toward pseudepigraphy has its roots in apocalyptic literature, which claims that esoteric knowledge such as magic, divination, and astrology was transmitted to humans in the mythic past by two angels, Aza and Azazel, who fell from heaven (Genesis 6:4).
+This tendency relates to a phase so early that it can scarcely be called Kabbalah, according to the trend in historiography, but relates to the twin traditions referred to as the Maaseh Breishit (מַעֲשֶׂה בְּרֵאשִׁית) and Maaseh Merkavah (מַעֲשֶׂה מֶרְכָּבָה).
+The book of Enoch (in which conversations between angels and an antediluvian patriarch are recorded), for example, may be almost as old as our extant version of the book of Daniel if ascriptions of the Aramaic Fragment of Enoch are found to be reliable.

-As well as ascribing ancient origins to texts, and reception of Oral Torah transmission, the greatest and most innovative Kabbalists claimed mystical reception of direct personal divine revelations, by heavenly mentors such as Elijah the Prophet, the souls of Talmudic sages, prophetic revelation, soul ascents on high, etc. On this basis Arthur Green speculates, that while the Zohar was written by a circle of Kabbalists in medieval Spain, they may have believed they were channeling the souls and direct revelations from the earlier mystic circle of Shimon bar Yochai in 2nd century Galilee depicted in the Zohar's narrative.
-Academics have compared the Zohar mystic circle of Spain with the romanticised wandering mystic circle of Galilee described in the text.
-Similarly, Isaac Luria gathered his disciples at the traditional Idra assembly location, placing each in the seat of their former reincarnations as students of Shimon bar Yochai.
+As well as ascribing ancient origins to texts, and reception of Oral Torah transmission, the greatest and most innovative Kabbalists claimed mystical reception of direct personal divine revelations, by heavenly mentors, such as Elijah, the souls of the Tannaim, the Holy Spirit, and others.
+On this basis Arthur Green speculates, that while the Zohar was written by a circle of Kabbalists in medieval Spain, they may have believed they were channeling the souls and direct revelations from the earlier mystical circle of Shimon bar Yochai in 2nd-century Galilee depicted in the Zohars narrative.
+Academics have compared the Zohar mystic circle of Spain with the romanticised wandering circle of Galilee described in the text.
+Similarly, Isaac Luria gathered his disciples at the traditional idra (אִדְרָא) assembly location, placing each in the seat of their former reincarnations as students of Shimon bar Yochai.